phara0n/ecar-project/docs/checkpoint.md

 - Customer deletion with confirmation
 - Integration with backend API endpoints
 - Loading states and error handling
+- Username field display for app access management
+- Vehicle viewing functionality with dedicated button
+- Security checks to prevent deletion of customers with attached vehicles
+- Cascading deletion to ensure user accounts are removed with customer records

 ### In Progress
 - Vehicles management CRUD operations
+- Viewing of vehicles associated with customers

 ### Pending Features
 - Services management